 Remember The Second Household Needs

 If you are the parent who will be taking the child for the majority of the time, you want your share of child support for your kids.
 However, you also need to keep in mind that your former spouse will have to set up a household or his or her own and there are expenses that come with that as well.
 You need to leave them enough money to live on so they have somewhere for your child to visit them and so they can carry on with their own life.

 When shared custody agreements are in effect, consider how much each parent makes and what percentage of time the child will be with one parent over the other.
-If one parent makes a lot more, but will have the child a lot less, they own the other parent child support.
-You can also agree to such things as each parent will pay half of special expenses (like braces, college tuition, and other such items).
+If one parent makes a lot more but will have the child a lot less, they own the other parent child support.
+You can also agree to such things as each parent will pay half of the special expenses (like braces, college tuition, and other such items).

 Work Out Child Support In Mediation

 Child support is just one of the important topics you will cover in divorce mediation.
 If you want to compromise and work amicably, mediation is the way to go.